Thomas Roszak

-Thomas Roszak (born 1966) is an American architect, real estate developer, business executive, author, and academic.
+Thomas Roszak, FAIA (born 1966) is an American architect, real estate developer, business executive, author, and academic.

 Roszak has developed, designed, and built commercial properties, hotels, condominiums, and private residences in Illinois and Arizona.
-He founded and runs four companies involved in architecture, construction, and real estate development.
-He was an Adjunct Professor in the College of Architecture, Illinois Institute of Technology (Illinois Tech).
+He founded and runs three companies involved in architecture, construction, and real estate development.
+He was an adjunct professor in the College of Architecture, Illinois Institute of Technology (Illinois Tech).
 In 2008, Roszak received an award from the American Institute of Architects for a house he built for his family.

 Biography

 Roszak received a bachelor's degree in architecture from the Illinois Institute of Technology (Illinois Tech) in 1989.
 In 1996, after early-career positions at architecture and development firms in Chicago, he founded Roszak Architecture, Development, and Construction, located in Evanston, Illinois.

 Roszak/ADC developed and created projects representing more than $3 billion in the Chicago and Phoenix areas.
 His condominium developments in Chicago and Evanston have been cited for their beauty, ingenuity, and sensitivity to people and the environment.

-Now Roszak leads as principal in four companies headquartered in Chicago:
+Now Roszak leads as principal in three companies headquartered in Chicago: